-CurrencySupplier and its currency is not null, then that is what is used.
+CurrencySupplier and its currency is not null, then it’s used.
 Otherwise, if the

-ContextInfo is not null and its default currency is not null, then that is what is used.
+ContextInfo is not null and its default currency is not null, then it’s used instead.
 Finally, if no other currency could be determined then the system currency is used.

 With RDBMS (JPA / Hibernate), data is stored in relational database tables.
-And some of the columns hold JSON data that is serialized and deserialized by Hibernate.
+Some of the columns hold JSON data that is serialized and deserialized by Hibernate.

 High-level objects such as